 Also, crucially for users, Thunderbolt 2 devices worked with the original Thunderbolt-compatible devices, even if you wanted to mix and match different generations.
 Again, Thunderbolt would remain an Apple exclusive using the Mini DisplayPort connector until the following generation.

 The Thunderbolt 3 standard was announced in June of 2015 and immediately declared “a match made in heaven.”
 Devices supporting Thunderbolt 3 through the USB-C connector followed in December.

 The latest Thunderbolt developments

-Updates to Thunderbolt continue, as do the growing ways that Thunderbolt is being used in devices.
-Charging devices using USB-C connections has become more common, and compatibility has pressed onward to include the latest USB 3.2 cable standard, though this is still a work in progress, so always double-check your cables.
+Just as the original Thunderbolt and Thunderbolt 2 have gone out of fashion, the updates to Thunderbolt 3 will continue.
+Charging devices using USB-C connections has become more common, and compatibility has pressed onward to include the latest USB 3.2 cable standard.
+However, this is still a work in progress, so always double-check your cables.

-There are also security threats to consider.
-Security experts recently warned of the Thunderclap vulnerability on Macs and PCs, which derive from giving recent Direct Memory Access (DMA) privileges to Thunderbolt, USB-C, and FireWire.
-Malicious peripherals — even add-in PCI Express cards infected in the supply chain — can bypass the security layer managing memory access, allowing hackers to run malicious code on the PC and steal data.
+High-speed data comes with some possible security threats that you should be aware of.
+Experts recently stated that there is Thunderclap vulnerability on Macs and PCs, something that relates to allowing Direct Memory Access (DMA) rights to Thunderbolt, USB-C, and FireWire.
+These malicious peripherals, including PCI Express add-in cards, can infect the supply chain and completely bypass the security layer put in place to manage memory access, giving hackers the ability to run malicious code on the PC and run away with stolen data.